 As we rest in the breath or in sensation, our attention naturally turns inside.
 In that way, the physical practice of yoga becomes a portal into meditation.

 In Yoga we come into alignment physically.
 We strengthen and stretch.
-We become more flexible and cultivate balance.
-But we do all of this with increased awareness of the breath and of our awareness.
+We become more flexible and we cultivate balance.
+However, we do all of this with increased awareness of the breath and of our awareness.
 That is in fact what distinguishes Yogis from non-Yogis.
 Yogis are aware of awareness.

-If you’re new to the physical practice of yoga, notice when this quietude arises – perhaps when you’re resting in a child pose between active poses, or in savasana, corpse pose, or meditation at the end of class.
+If you’re new to the physical practice of yoga, notice when this quietude arises—perhaps when you’re resting in a child pose between active poses, or in savasana, corpse pose, or while meditating at the end of class.

-These are often the first “samskaras” (impressions) of meditation in our body/minds and awareness.
-Over time, these repeated impressions condition our awareness, making it effortless, easeful and natural to turn our attention inside and meditate.
+These are often the first samskaras, subtle impressions, of meditation in our body-minds and our awareness.
+Over time, these repeated impressions condition our awareness, making it effortless, easeful, and natural to turn our attention inside and meditate.

-Feel free to contact me if you want to explore the physical practice of yoga in a way that helps you cultivate a body/mind that is more inclined to relax into meditation.
+Feel free to contact me if you want to explore the physical practice of yoga in a way that helps you cultivate a body-mind that is more inclined to relax into meditative states.